LucasBassetti/lucasbassetti.com/content/posts/2019-09-23-using-usestate-hook-with-typescript.md

 ---
+date: '2019-09-23 17:32:43'
+image: /assets/posts/react-typescript.jpg
 title: Using useState hook with TypeScript
-description: >-
-  If you are new in TypeScript and you are confusing how to use it with the useState hook here is a tip: Is more simple than than imagine.
+description: "If you are new in TypeScript and you are confusing how to use it with the useState hook here is a tip: Is more simple than you imagine."
-date: '2019-09-23 17:32:43'
-image: /assets/react-typescript.jpg
-tags:
+tags: ['react', 'typescript']
-  - react
-  - typescript
 ---

 ## Introduction